wpswings/points-and-rewards-for-woocommerce/readme.md

 > Note:  Get [**Points and Rewards for WooCommerce Pro**](https://makewebbetter.com/product/woocommerce-points-and-rewards/?utm_source=MWB-PAR-git&utm_medium=MWB-git-page&utm_campaign=MWB-PAR-git)

-**See what Perties freshwear is saying about Points and Rewards plugin:**
+**See what Perties freshwear is saying about WooCommerce Points and Rewards plugin:**
 > I couldn’t expect better results with any other team.
 Attention is always excellent and on time even when you have minor issues, and they solve them asap.
 The features have everything, and I can’t think of any feature that could make it better.
 From compatibility to customizations, they have assisted a lot.
 Absolute satisfaction.
 I’ll give it a full 5-star review.
 It’s definitely worth an upgrade to the pro plugin version.
 Additionally, I’m using RMA for WooCommerce, and it’s smooth too.  [**See Points and Rewards Case Study**](https://makewebbetter.com/success-stories/perties-freshwear/?utm_source=MWB-PAR-git&utm_medium=MWB-git-page&utm_campaign=MWB-PAR-git)